Table of Contents

 Beauty Killed the Beast is located at Paramithias 14, Athina 104 35, Greece.

 Peek a Bloom

-Peek a Bloom serves food comparable to options at Athens restaurants.
+This cafe also has a food menu that compares favorably with menus at many Athens restaurants.
 The menu features breakfast and lunch favorites like quinoa salad, eggs benedict and a unique pastrami sandwich flavored with chili jalapeño mayo.

 Peek a Bloom is located down an alley from a couple other adjacent cafes.
 Be careful that you don’t go to the wrong coffee shop by mistake.

 Peek a Bloom is located at Lekka 14, Athina 105 62